Department of Labor Logo United States Department of Labor

 Rental and leasing services 9

-Medical equipment repairers who work as contractors often have to travel—sometimes long distances—to perform needed repairs.
-Repairers often must work in a patient-caring environment, which has the potential to expose them to germs, diseases and other health risks.
+Medical equipment repairers may have to travel to perform repairs.
+Repairers often must wear personal protective equipment (PPE) when they work around patients, which can prevent exposure to germs, diseases, and other health risks.

 Because repairing vital medical equipment is urgent, the work can be stressful.
-In addition, installing and repairing medical equipment often involves lifting and carrying heavy objects as well as working in tight spaces.
+In addition, installing and repairing medical equipment may involve lifting and carrying heavy objects as well as working in tight spaces.

 Work Schedules

-Although medical equipment repairers usually work during the day, they are sometimes expected to be on call, including evenings and weekends.
-Most medical equipment repairers work full time, but some repairers have variable schedules.
+Most medical equipment repairers work full time.
+Medical equipment repairers are sometimes expected to be on call, including evenings and weekends.

 How to Become a Medical Equipment Repairer About this section